 We have all heard the saying, “you are what you eat,” so it makes sense that our bodies are made up of the nutrients found in the food we choose to eat and has a major impact on how we grow.
 Children grow at rapid rates, so their nutrient needs are much greater than adults.
-Pears provide vitamin C, fiber, and are cholesterol- and fat-free.
+Pears offer vitamin C and fiber and are also cholesterol- and fat-free.
 The more fruits and vegetables in your children’s diet, the stronger they will grow.
 Vitamin C helps your child build strong muscles, blood vessels, bones, and teeth.
 Fiber helps keep your child regular and prevent blood sugar spikes.

 Unfortunately, several diseases have been shown to start early in life.
 By including more fruit in your children’s diet, you can help prevent these illnesses.
 Most of us think of heart disease as an adult’s illness, but recent studies show that heart disease can begin to develop in adolescence.
 Eating fruit and vegetables like pears can help fight the onset of heart disease when included in an overall healthy diet.
 Pears contain antioxidants and have antioxidant vitamin C, which protects against oxidative stress that may lead to heart disease.
 Pears are also a great source of fiber, which has been shown to reduce cholesterol and decrease the risk of heart disease.